 The seawater had wet her pants, and now they clung to her thighs.
 Such familiar thighs.
 My companionship program’s thighs.

 “I should tell you that I don’t have genitalia.”

-I’d probably stared at her thighs too long.
 I snapped back to attention.
 “Why would you — why would you mention that?”
-My cheeks felt suddenly heavy.
+My cheeks heated up.

 “G-Good.
 Good.
-They give us those companionship programs so that we feel just comfortable enough not to fight back.
-I’m done being comfortable while roasting in fire.
+They give us those companionship programs so that we feel comfortable enough not to fight back.
+I’m done being comfortable while roasting in hell.
 I’m here to train, nothing else.”

 “Let’s go train, then.
 Progress might inspire you.
-Throw off some of that melancholy.”
+Throw off that melancholy.”
 Zauri stood, dusted sand off her thighs, and held out her hand.
 “Shall we get back to work?”

 I guess it would take time to adjust to her.
 And speaking of adjustment — why the hell had the modder turned her hair blue?
-So weird.
 Not that I didn’t love it.

 I grabbed her hand.
 She pulled me up as if I were made of air.

 “I think you’re ready for a basic technique.
 Might help you form the lightblade.”